tijlleenders/ZinZen-user-talk/_posts/2021-10-14-App-update.md

 - Faster scheduler, run locally
   - We're re-writing the scheduler in C to make it faster.
 You'll see it soon.
   - It will be run in your browser to make it even faster (no communication to the cloud necessary).
-  - This allows us to offer ZinZen at a lower price...
+  - This allows us to offer ZinZen® at a lower price...
-  - ...and this brings ZinZen one step closer to 100% private offline use!
+  - ...and this brings ZinZen® one step closer to 100% private offline use!
 - Test suites
   - We're writing lots of tests (before we implement).
 This will not improve the app as of today, but will make anything we do from here more effective and efficient.

-Have an idea to improve ZinZen?
+Have an idea to improve ZinZen®?
 Please [contact us](https://zinzen.me/contact.html).